Quasi linear parabolic pde posed on a network with non linear Neumann boundary condition at vertices: Introduction

 \section{Introduction}

-In this paper, we study non degenerate quasi linear parabolic partial differential equations on a junction, satisfying a non linear Neumann boundary condition at the junction point $x=0$:
+The purpose of this article is to study quasi linear parabolic partial differential equations of second order, posed on a bounded network, satisfying a nonlinear and non dynamical Neumann boundary condition at the vertices, also called the junction points.
+For simplicity of notation, we have focused on a network containing a single junction.
+More precisely, giving a final time $T>0$, if $I\in \mathbb{N}^*$ denotes the number of edges of the single junction, $a_i>0$ is the length of each edge $i$ $(i\in \{1\ldots I\}$), and $"0"$ denotes the junction point, the problem is reduced to:

-The well-known Kirchhoff law corresponds to the case where $F$ is linear in $\partial_xu$ and independent of $u$.
+To simplify our study, we impose Dirichlet boundary condition ($\phi_i$) at the $a_i$.
+One can consider classical Neumann boundary conditions, without adding any mathematical technical issues for the problem \eqref{eq de base}.
+The multi-junction setting involving the equations of type \eqref{eq de base} can be treated with similar tools, with a Neumann boundary condition $F$ (or a classical Dirichlet boundary condition) at the junction points.
+The well-known Kirchhoff law corresponds to the case where $F$ is linear in $\partial_xu$ and independent of $u$, (for instance: $F(\partial_x u(t,0))=\sum_{i=1}^I \partial_xu_i(t,0)=0$).

 Originally introduced by Nikol'skii \cite{anal nikolski} and Lumer \cite{Lumer 1, Lumer 2}, the concept of ramified spaces and the analysis of partial differential equation on these spaces have attracted a lot of attention in the last 30 years.
 As explained in \cite{anal nikolski}, the main motivations are applications in physics, chemistry, and biology (for instance small transverse vibrations in a grid of strings, vibration of a grid of beams, drainage system, electrical equation with Kirchhoff law, wave equation, heat equation,...).
+Concerning applications in biology, we can cite for instance the recent works (\cite{DLPZ},\cite{JPS} and \cite{Vasilyeva}), where equations of type \eqref{eq de base} are used in the multi-junction case to modelize the dynamic of species in river networks.
 Linear diffusions of the form \eqref{eq de base}, with a Kirchhoff law, are also naturally associated with stochastic processes living on graphs.
 These processes were introduced in the seminal papers \cite{freidlinS} and \cite{Freidlin}.
 Another motivation for studying \eqref{eq de base} is the analysis of associated stochastic optimal control problems with a control at the junction.
-The result of this paper will allow us in a future work to characterize the value function of such problems.